senecajs/senecajs.org/src/pages/get-started/index.md

 convenience.
 Chained calls are executed in order, but not in series, so their results could come back in any order.

-## Extending functionality with patterns
+## Extending functionality by adding patterns
-Patterns make it easy to extend your functionality.
+Patterns make it easy for you to extend your functionality.
 Instead of adding if statements and complex logic, you simply add more patterns.

 Let's extend the addition action by adding the ability to force integer-only arithmetic.
 To do this, you add a new property, _integer:true_, to the message object.
 Then, you provide a new action for messages that have this property: